 Tongkat Ali is currently available in various forms on the markets.
 You can find them as vegetarian capsules (buy here), liquid extract (buy here), root extract powder (buy here), and alcohol-free tincture (buy here).

-It is recommended to use them only under medical guidance because certain formulations might be very strong/potent.
-Your body might not need or not be able to handle a dose mentioned by the manufacturer.
-So, consult your doctor for the right dosage and directions to use.
+It is recommended to use them only under medical guidance since certain formulations might be very potent.
+Your body might not need or not be able to handle certain doses mentioned by the manufacturer.
+Therefore, consult your doctor for the right dosage and directions to use.

 Animal studies showed that administration of tongkat ali alcohol extract up to 200-350 mg/kg/day was not toxic.
 Some mice and rat studies quote a daily dose below 1000-1200 mg/kg body weight to be safe and non-toxic (9).